POS Nation Blog » Latest Articles

 New call-to-action

-Method 3: Last-In, First-Out (LIFO)
+Method 3: Last In, First Out (LIFO)

-Last-in, first-out, or LIFO, is another inventory tracking method that relies on some level of assumption rather than straightforward calculations for COGS equations.
+Last in, first out, or LIFO, is another inventory tracking method that relies on some level of assumption rather than straightforward calculations for COGS equations.
 As the name suggests, calculations are done the opposite of FIFO inventory calculations.
 LIFO assumes that you will sell your most recently acquired inventory first.
 So, to return to our shirt store example above, in a LIFO inventory method, your store would count the $10 shirts first before selling the shirts purchased for $5.

 There are several benefits to using the LIFO inventory method, particularly if prices on the items in your stock are currently rising.
 Since this method inflates the costs, it lowers the taxable income of your store.
 If prices of your stocked items are falling, however, the opposite effect occurs.
 Your income will appear inflated, causing your taxable income to rise.
 In general, LIFO’s weak point concerns estimating the cost of your remaining inventory, as it underestimates this figure.